 Gluten-Free Yeast Donuts

-gluten free donuts arranged on plate
+Gluten free donuts arranged on a plate.

 Ingredients

-• Granulated Sugar: Sweetens the dough and feeds the yeast to help it rise.
+• Granulated sugar: Sweetens the dough and feeds the yeast to help it rise.

-• Baking Powder: Gives the dough an extra boost to rise sky-high.
+• Baking powder: Gives the dough an extra boost to rise sky-high.

-• Instant Yeast: Helps the dough rise.
+• Instant yeast: Helps the dough rise.

-• Cream of Tartar: Helps the dough maintain a soft texture.
+• Cream of tartar: Helps the dough maintain a soft texture.

-• Ground Nutmeg: Adds a touch of warmth to the dough.
+• Ground nutmeg: Adds a touch of warmth to the dough.

 • Salt: Enhances the natural flavor of the dough and balances the sweetness.

-• Whole Milk: Hydrates and enriches the dough.
+• Whole milk: Hydrates and enriches the dough.

 • Egg: Adds richness and moisture to the dough.